melteng/jekyll-now/_posts/2018-1-23-work-plan.md

 \
 - **Week 9**\\
-Hippie tourism (culture in sites like Kathmandu, San Pedro) & drugs as immersive experience, in particular their ability to imprint experiences to memories; connect to Augmented Reality technology readings
+Eastern religion-inspired tourism (culture in sites like Kathmandu, San Pedro) & drugs as immersive experience, in particular their ability to imprint experiences to memories; connect to Augmented Reality technology readings
+- **The Medium is the Message** by Marshall McLuhan

 \
 #### Mixed constructed virtual/physical worlds